Collection of rings and jewelry tools on a white surface

 9ct rose gold has a more intense 'rose' look to it than its 18ct counterpart, which is a lighter colour.

-If you are choosing rose gold for a surprise engagement ring, I'd encourage you to be sure that the wearer really loves rose gold.
-Firstly, it is a very specific look that isn't necessarily to everyone's taste.
 Secondly, whilst rose gold is beautiful, it works better with some skin tones more than others.
 I highly recommend trying on both 9ct and 18ct rose gold to compare the two.

 Rose gold looks wonderful with pink gemstones, such as sapphires, pink diamonds and morganite.